 What went wrong at Gallipoli in 1915?

-The Gallipoli campaign was fought between 25 April 1915 and 9 January 1916 on the Gallipoli Peninsula near the Dardanelles Straits.
-The campaign was championed and pushed forward by the First Lord of the Admiralty, Winston Churchill, and was geared toward ending the war quickly.
+The Gallipoli campaign was fought on the ground between 25 April 1915 and 9 January 1916 on the Gallipoli Peninsula near the Dardanelles Straits.
+The Allied bombardment of the Turkish defences had already begun a few months prior to this in February 1915.
+The Gallipoli campaign was championed and pushed forward by the First Lord of the Admiralty, Winston Churchill, and was geared toward ending the war quickly.

 By opening a new war front designed to stretch the German army and that of their Ottoman Empire ally, Turkey, Churchill wanted to push them past the breaking point.
 The Central Powers (Germany and Austria-Hungary and their allies) were already fighting the war on two fronts: on the Western Front – France and Belgium – as well as fighting the Russian army in the east.
 So the idea was simple: to create another front to force the German military command to further split their armies to support the Turks and to assist Russia.